Sofia: Education and science

 Much of Bulgaria's educational capacity is concentrated in Sofia.
 There are 221 general, 11 special and seven arts or sports schools, 56 vocational gymnasiums and colleges, and four independent colleges.
 The city also hosts 23 of Bulgaria's 51 higher education establishments and more than 105,000 university students.
 The American College of Sofia, a private secondary school with roots in a school founded by American missionaries in 1860, is among the oldest American educational institutions outside of the United States.

 A number of secondary language schools provide education in a selected foreign language.
 These include the First English Language School, 91st German Language School, 164th Spanish Language School, and the Lycée Français.
 These are among the most sought-after secondary schools, along with Vladislav the Grammarian 73rd Secondary School and the High School of Mathematics, which topped the 2018 preference list for high school candidates.

-Higher education includes four of the five highest-ranking national universities – Sofia University (SU), the Technical University of Sofia, New Bulgarian University and the Medical University of Sofia.
+Higher education includes four of the five highest-ranking national universities – Sofia University (SU), the Technical University of Sofia, New Bulgarian University, and the Medical University of Sofia.
 Sofia University was founded in 1888.
 More than 20,000 students study in its 16 faculties.
 A number of research and cultural departments operate within SU, including its own publishing house, botanical gardens, a space research centre, a quantum electronics department, and a Confucius Institute.
-Rakovski Defence and Staff College, the National Academy of Arts, the University of Architecture, Civil Engineering and Geodesy, the University of National and World Economy and the University of Mining and Geology are other major higher education establishments in the city.
+Rakovski Defence and Staff College, the National Academy of Art, the University of Architecture, Civil Engineering and Geodesy, the University of National and World Economy, and the University of Mining and Geology are other major higher education establishments in the city.

 Other institutions of national significance, such as the Bulgarian Academy of Sciences (BAS) and the SS.
-Cyril and Methodius National Library are located in Sofia.
+Cyril and Methodius National Library, are located in Sofia.
 BAS is the centrepiece of scientific research in Bulgaria, employing more than 4,500 scientists in various institutes.
 Its Institute of Nuclear Research and Nuclear Energy will operate the largest cyclotron in the country.
 All five of Bulgaria's supercomputers and supercomputing clusters are located in Sofia as well.
 Three of those are operated by the BAS; one by Sofia Tech Park and one by the Faculty of Physics at Sofia University.